antoniogamiz/Things/README.md

 ## GitHub

+To fix a commit message: `git commit --amend`

+---

 To reference a commit from a comment, in a issue for instance, you can copy the url and it will be automatically converted to a "pretty link". [+info](https://help.github.com/en/articles/autolinked-references-and-urls#commit-shas).

 ---